Trey McBride: 2025

 On April 3, 2025, McBride signed a four-year contract extension with the Cardinals worth $76 million with $43 million guaranteed, making him the highest-paid tight end in NFL history at the time of the signing.
 He was later beaten for highest paid tight end by George Kittle.
+With his 16 consecutive game with 5 catches, McBride surpassed Travis Kelce for most games in a row with 5 catches for tight end.
+McBride is also the first tight end to ever have consecutive seasons with 100 catches.
+In a week 16 game against the Cincinnati Bengals, he set the single season receptions record for tight ends.
+McBride concluded his season with 126 catches for 1,239 yards and 11 touchdowns.